Franz Brentano (1838-1917)

 c.
 Interest and the Good

 Brentano’s meta-ethical theory of right and wrong can therefore be seen as a close cousin of his theory of truth.
 It is a highly original theory because it steers a middle course between the empirical sentimentalism of Hume and the a priori rationalism of Kant.
-Brentano carves out a third option by asking: What are phenomena of interest (as Brentano calls them) that form the basis of our moral attitudes and decisions?
+Brentano carves out a third option by asking: What are the phenomena of interest (as Brentano calls them) that form the basis of our moral attitudes and decisions?
 Introducing the notion of “correct love,” he proposes the following principle of concept acquisition: We acquire the concept of the good by abstracting it from instances of correct love.
 The term “love” here stands for a positive interest, in polar opposition to “hate,” which includes for Brentano any negative dis-interest.
 For Brentano, these are phenomena in the same category as simple feelings of benevolence, but with a more complex structure that makes them cognitively much more powerful.
 By introducing these more powerful notions, Brentano hopes to show how one can take a psychological approach in meta-ethics that still “radically and completely [breaks] with ethical subjectivism” (ibid., p. xi, transl. modified).

 We have already mentioned that Brentano denies that our moral attitudes and decisions are based on an innate, and in this sense “natural,” instinct.
 It may be true that we instinctively love children and cute pets, and that these creatures fully deserve our caring response.
 But such instinctive or habitual responses can also be misleading.
 We may instinctively or habitually love things that do not deserve our love, for example if we have become addicted to them.
 A theory that breaks with ethical subjectivism must be able to tell us why our love for children and pets is right and our love for a drug is wrong.